adaptyteam/adapty-docs/versioned_docs/version-3.0/paywall-video.md

 import Zoom from 'react-medium-image-zoom';
 import 'react-medium-image-zoom/dist/styles.css';

-Adding a video clip to your paywall can be a powerful way to engage users and boost conversions.
-Videos help explain your offers more clearly, highlight key features, and create a more dynamic, visually appealing experience that captures attention.
+Adding a video clip to your paywall is a great way to engage users and increase conversions.
+Videos can explain your offers more clearly, highlight key features, and create a more dynamic, visually appealing experience that grabs attention.

 <Zoom>
   <img src={require('./img/paywall-video-hands.gif').default}